 The Secret of Breaking the Evil Inclination: From the Furnace of Desires to Divine Tranquility

-A profound article explaining the difference between fleeting enthusiasm stemming from illusions, and true holiness acquired through toil.
-Rabbi Berland explains how only genuine exertion in Torah study is capable of breaking the evil inclination, cooling the fire of desires, and bringing a person to a state of mental tranquility where they see only Hashem.
+A profound discourse explaining the difference between fleeting enthusiasm stemming from illusions, and true holiness acquired through toil.
+The Rav explains how only genuine exertion in Torah study is capable of breaking the evil inclination, cooling the fire of desires, and bringing a person to a state of mental tranquility where he sees only Hashem.

-Rebbe Nachman says at the end of Torah 78 (Likutey Moharan, Part I), that the Torah is what will extract a person from all desires.
-Sometimes a person feels that he is burning for Hashem, burning for Rebbe Nachman, but suddenly some kelipah (spiritual impurity) passes by—and within a second, everything flips, and he chases after it.
+Rebbe Nachman says at the end of Lesson 78 (Likutey Moharan, Part I) that the Torah is what will extract a person from all desires.
+Sometimes a person feels that he is burning for Hashem, burning for Rebbe Nachman, but suddenly some kelipah (impure spiritual shell) passes by—and within a second, everything flips and he chases after it.
 How does this happen?
-Because this is not a true burning of holiness, but rather mere hormonal enthusiasm.
+Because this is not a true fire of holiness, but merely an enthusiasm of hormones.
 It is a fire with no substance.

 Splitting the Mind with Spiritual Axes

-You need to take spiritual axes and split your mind, so that it begins to absorb the holy Gemara.
-It is impossible to be a tzaddik without learning Torah; there is no such reality.
+You need to take spiritual axes and split your mind, so that it will begin to absorb the holy Gemara.
+It is impossible to be a tzaddik without learning Torah; no such reality exists.
 The mind will not illuminate on its own; a person must work through the pain, sawing through a mind filled with nonsense, so that words of Torah can enter it.
 There is no other patent and no shortcut.

 The Torah on One Foot